A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

-The DRL part of Wuji randomly initializes DNN policies, then uses the A2C algorithm to evolve the policies so that the agent can explore more states and accomplish its mission.
-We are going to apply DQN, A2C, and PPO algorithms from Stable-baselines3 (SB), Keras-rl (KR) and Tensorforce (TF), respectively to detect bugs on the DRL part of Wuji.
-As in \cite{zheng2019wuji}, we do not have access to the games directly, but we are able to train the agent offline with a description of the game environment as mentioned in Subsection \ref{sec:createRLenvGame}.
-The game follows the OpenAI gym \cite{1606.01540:1606.01540} interface then the training starts.
+Wuji randomly initializes DNN policies, then uses the A2C algorithm and an evolutionary multi-objective optimization algorithm to evolve the policies so that the agent can explore more states of the Block Maze game and accomplish its mission.
+In this paper, we are going to apply DQN, A2C, and PPO algorithms from Stable-baselines3 (SB), Keras-rl (KR) and Tensorforce (TF), respectively, to detect bugs in the Block Maze game.
+Stable-baselines3 is used here as opposed to Stable-baselines2 because the latter is in maintenance mode by its developers.
+Like Zheng et al. \cite{zheng2019wuji}, to train the agent, it interacts with the game (the environment).
+The DRL agents use the gym interface during training to compute the best policy to play the game.
+During testing, the same OpenAI gym interface as the game environment is used.

+Regarding the reward distribution of the DRL agent, if it reaches the goal it receives 10 as reward.
+If its position is not valid, not within the environment space it receives $-1$ as reward otherwise it receives $-0.01$.